sunandatata/sunandatata/README.md

 **Fullerton, CA | Sep 2024 – May 2025**

-- Developed a **MERN-based real-time monitoring platform** supporting **100+ connected devices**, including telemetry, alerting, REST APIs, and system observability.
+- Developed a **MERN-based real-time monitoring platform** supporting **100+ connected devices**, including REST APIs, telemetry, alerting, and observability capabilities.

-- Built a containerized **room discovery and booking platform** with full-text search and filtering, deployed using **Docker and Kubernetes** and optimized for concurrent campus usage.
+- Built a containerized **room discovery and booking service** with full-text search and filtering, deployed using **Docker and Kubernetes** and optimized for concurrent campus usage.

-- Prototyped practical AI applications including **Retrieval-Augmented Generation (RAG) assistants** and deep-learning computer vision workflows.
+- Researched and prototyped practical AI applications including **RAG-based assistants** and computer vision pipelines using deep-learning frameworks.

-- Developed a **YOLOv8 hardware-detection system**, optimizing inference and image-processing pipelines for improved reliability and real-time performance.
+- Implemented a **YOLOv8 hardware-detection system**, optimizing image-processing and inference workflows for more reliable real-time recognition.

 ---